 POWER TO THE PEOPLE

 To date, investment in Africa’s power sector has tended to focus either on large, centralized generation projects (such as power plants) or on small-scale rural electrification schemes that service individual farms and households.
 Both are necessary.
-Yet large plants have encountered, among other challenges, diseconomies of scale inadequate infrastructure, and a lack of viable customers.
+Yet large plants have encountered, among other challenges, diseconomies of scale due to fuel supply constraints, inadequate infrastructure, and a lack of viable customers.
 Rural electrification, meanwhile, is important for those who receive its benefits, but recent studies in India and Kenya suggest that its overall economic impact may be negligible.
 Between these macro and micro approaches, however, there is another method, captive power generation, which may offer a profitable means to quickly build capacity while stimulating broader economic growth.

 Captive power generation refers to the installation of small power-generating units (or “assets”), often by businesses, in order to provide electricity for their own service or manufacturing needs.
 Powering an enterprise with a diesel generator, for instance, is a well-known example of captive power generation.
 Rather than relying on a large-grid infrastructure, a captive power delivery model allows assets to be strategically located in high-demand areas.
 In recent years, technology improvements have meant that captive power assets are now more affordable, efficient, and flexible than ever before, making them a more viable method for addressing the problems caused by low-quality electrical services.